Your visit to the Center:

 - I bought a used car that no longer works.
-What are the seller’s obligations?
+What are the vendor’s obligations?

-We do not answer questions that require specialized knowledge :
+We do not answer questions requiring specialized knowledge, such as:

-We have limited knowledge in certain areas of law :
+We have limited knowledge in certain areas of law, such as:

 - All appeals (Supreme Court of Canada, Cour of Appeal, Superior Court, Court of Québec etc.);